wee-zard/mean-video-hosting/README.md

 #### 3.2.
 Start the fronend

-Run the following command to start the frontend:
+Enter into the frontend folder and run the following command:

 ```
 npm start